TritonDataCenter/rfd/rfd/0005/README.md

  * If for any reason a listener is partitioned from a publisher, the publisher will invalidate the registration.
 The listener must re-initiate registration and the full bootstrapping process.
-An exponential back off should be used so that listeners don't overwhelm the publisher.
+An exponential back off should be used so that listeners don't overwhelm the publisher. -- As a future consideration, the publisher could also buffer change feed items for a configurable duration, should bootstrapping become problematic.

  * If for some reason the publisher cannot send a change feed item to a listener it should not fail to persist the initiating change to its Moray bucket.